Adversarial Data Poisoning Attacks on Quantum Machine Learning in the NISQ Era: Evaluation

-\textbf{Poison Ratio ($\boldsymbol{\varepsilon}$):} We also evaluate the performance of QUID using different poison ratios, which helps determine the threshold beyond which the model's performance decreases drastically.
-All training in this evaluation is conducted under noise ($p = 0.05$) using the SPSA gradient calculation method.
-Table~\ref{tab:poison_ratio} lists the test accuracies of various QNNs trained across different datasets and poison ratios ($\varepsilon$).
-As expected, we observe from the table that baseline models of more complex PQCs like PQC-6 perform worse compared to PQC-8 under hardware noise, while the circuit with the least gate count and depth significantly outperforms both.
-Consequently, we selected PQC-1 for noisy training on the other datasets.
 Another important observation is that with a small poison ratio ($\varepsilon \leq 0.1$), there appears to be minimal performance degradation.
 However, for $\varepsilon > 0.5$, the performance suffers diminishing returns, as the trained model on QUID achieves a test accuracy less than $20\%$, worse than random prediction ($25\%$ for 4-class dataset), rendering the model completely unusable for the victim.
 In all cases, the proposed QUID technique performs significantly better than the random label-flipping technique.

 \textbf{Defense Evaluation:} Although label-flipping attacks are relatively easy to defend against in the classical domain using data sanitization techniques \cite{taheri2020defending, steinhardt2017certified}, implementing such defenses in the current quantum cloud environment poses significant challenges, as the victim cannot intervene once the quantum circuit and training data ($\mathcal{D}_{tr}$) are submitted for training.
 Therefore, we evaluate the effectiveness of QUID against a practical training-based defense technique, SS-DPA \cite{levine2020deep}, which is specifically designed to mitigate label-flipping attacks.
 SS-DPA leverages subset aggregation and ensemble learning together with semi-supervised learning.
 Table~\ref{tab:defense} illustrates the performance of QUID with and without SS-DPA, trained in a noiseless setting.
 The hyperparameter $k$ in SS-DPA is set to 3 due to the smaller dataset sizes.
 While the application of SS-DPA improves performance by a small amount in most cases, it is not very effective for large $\varepsilon$.
 Moreover, it is extremely expensive in terms of computation overhead, as it requires the training and retraining of multiple QNNs.
 Future research should focus on the development of effective and efficient defense techniques tailored specifically to QMLs.